garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ### Outcomes
 ---
-We delivered a full InVision prototype of our project to our client, detailed UI specifications, and an interaction map documenting the information architecture.
-After some minor visual tweeks, our client was extremely satisfied with our work and hopes to incorporate our design into the development of their product.
+We delivered a **full InVision prototype of our project to our client, detailed UI specifications, and an interaction map documenting the information architecture.** After some minor visual tweeks, our client was extremely satisfied with our work and plans to incorporate our design into the development of their product.

 What our client had to say: